hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 3 4 3 3 4 1 2 1 9
-Weapons/Armour: A Dwarf Clansman may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.
+Weapons/Armor: A Dwarf Clansman may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.
 0-5 Dwarf Ranger
 40 gold crowns to hire